MirS0bhan/MirS0bhan/README.md

-# Welcome to My GitHub! 👋

-Hi there!
-I'm Sobhan, a programmer and open-source enthusiast from Iran.
-I'm passionate about contributing to the community and building solutions that make life easier.

-## 🌍 About Me

 - **Persian Guy** 🇮🇷
 - **Wikipedian**: I love adding to the wealth of knowledge on Wikipedia.
 - **Programmer**: Coding is my tool for problem-solving and creating new things.